dojo/docs/dijit/form/Textarea.rst

 Examples
 --------

 First we will create a Textarea widget programatically.
-Notice how we pass the *style* and *value* parameters into the object creation.
+Notice how we pass the *name*, *style* and *value* parameters into the object creation.

 .. cv-compound::